 The oils in our hands have a very similar affect as water.
 Over years, or even decades, of touching a turquoise stone with our fingers can lead to the stone changing color.
 Treatments of the stones called stabilization actually help prevent this process from happening.
 Though there are different methods and levels of stabilization their purpose is all the same, to protect the natural turquoise color and structure.

 This phenomenon of turquoise stones changing color is often seen in vintage turquoise jewelry.
 Even though stabilization was used way back when ancient Egyptians used wax to coat their turquoise stones, most turquoise jewelry before the 1970s was made with natural stones.
-These pieces today display stones that are probably much darker in color then they originally may have been.
+These pieces today display stones that are probably much darker in color than they originally may have been.